MESH-Research/HumanitiesCommonsIdpEnroller/README.md

 The plugin assumes:

-(1) The identifier configured to be used as the WordPress username
-    is unique.
-TODO: Add fuctionality to enforce uniqueness.

-(2) The enrollee name and email address are copied from the OrgIdentity
+(1) The enrollee name and email address are copied from the OrgIdentity
     to the CoPerson during the collection of enrollment attributes.

-(3) The LDAP server has the pwmUser and inetOrgPerson objectClasses
+(2) The LDAP server has the pwmUser and inetOrgPerson objectClasses
     available.

-(4) The LDAP server has the ppolicy overlay installed and configured so that
+(3) The LDAP server has the ppolicy overlay installed and configured so that
     the server hashes passwords before storing them.
 The passwords are sent to the server in plain text and must be hashed by the LDAP server.

+(4) The identifier must be unique across all COs.

 --------